Posted: April 25 , 2024

 The Cleveland shoreline of Lake Erie is going strong for post-spawn walleye and anglers are casting shallow running stickbaits from shore after dark.
 Edgewater Park, Wendy Park (at the old Coast Guard station) and E55th wall are good spots.
 Harbor areas at Edgewater, Wildwood and E72nd boat ramp offer mixed catch opportunities in late spring for largemouth bass, rock bass northern pike, yellow perch and sunfish species.
 As the water continues to warm the breakwall area at E55th traditionally offers opportunities to catch yellow perch or white perch using minnows or bits of worms on crappie spreaders on the bottom.

 Photo Release Waivers for Fishing Blog Photos (fast and easy to complete online).
-Photo release waivers for photos sent in for the fishing report can easily be completed online through Smart Waiver (takes only about 30 seconds to complete) at the following link:
+Photo release waivers for photos sent in for the fishing report can easily be completed online through Smart Waiver (takes only about 30 seconds to complete) at the following link: <Smart Waiver link>.
+You only need to do this one time and any future additional photos submitted are already covered.

-If you have a photo that you would like to contribute to the fishing report, or if you have any further questions regarding fishing in the Cleveland Metroparks, you may contact Aquatic Biologist Mike Durkalec at (440) 331-8017 or
+If you have a photo that you would like to contribute to the fishing report, or if you have any further questions regarding fishing in the Cleveland Metroparks, you may contact Aquatic Biologist Mike Durkalec at (440) 331-8017 or [email protected].

 Tight Lines,